corda/corda-training-template/hello-corda/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# Corda Training Template V2
+# Hello Corda!

-This repo contains the starting code for a one day Corda training course.
+This repo is an short introduction to the two day Corda training course.
 The instructional powerpoint that goes along with this content can be found here: https://github.com/corda/corda-training-materials/blob/master/Cordapp%20Development%20Module.pdf

 This repository is currently only available in Java.